 Innovative Techniques for Smart Construction

-GTI is the industry’s center for keyhole technology innovation—developing, testing, and facilitating innovative “keyhole” technologies for utility system installations, repairs, and rehabilitation.
+GTI Energy is the industry’s center for keyhole technology innovation—developing, testing, and facilitating innovative “keyhole” technologies for utility system installations, repairs, and rehabilitation.

 "Keyholing" is the process of making a small, precisely controlled excavation to access buried utilities, for the purpose of locating, inspection, or perform repair, maintenance, and installation of utility facilities with the use of specialized tools.